battall/geist-ui-svelte/README.md

 - [ ] Better Docs
 - [x] Icons look thin and sharper, on geist-ui it looks a bit bolder
       Fix: fixed, but how? the transpiling process was taking icon properties like borderWidth (JSX style) etc, but not changing to border-width. so html couldn't understand these.
+- [ ] Ask why :after used instead of border-bottom in tabs.